Names and Epithets

 The epithet in a name of a hybrid species is usually prefixed by a multiplication sign to indicate hybrid status.
 Thus Quercus ×warei is a hybrid species (also termed a nothospecies).

 To give precision to a name, the author’s name is often appended at the end of a name, so that one knows the sense of a particular name.
 There have been times, especially in the past when communications were slower, when more than one author has unknowingly coined the same name to represent different species (only one of these names, usually the oldest, can be correct).
 Botanical authors’ names are often abbreviated according to botanical convention, so if you see Quercus palmeri Engelm., you would know that the author’s name is Georg Engelmann (1809-1884).
 Likewise the author of Quercus robur L. is Carl von Linnaeus (1707-1778) whose name is abbreviated by botanical tradition to “L.”.
-There are a number of books and websites that list author abbreviations.
+As in most other works of this sort, authors' name have here been abbreviated according to the standards laid out in R. K. Brummitt and C. E. Powell, "Authors of Plant Names" published by the Royal Botanic Gardens, Kew in 1992.

 The epithet in the name of a cultivar may be more than one word: the entire epithet is enclosed within single (never double) quotation marks.
 Thus in Quercus ×bushii ‘Seattle Trident’ the words Seattle Trident form the cultivar epithet which is assigned to Quercus ×bushii.